 1. Home team will occupy the first base dugout.
 The home team is listed 2nd on the schedule.
 No official score will be recorded.
-The visitors will be in charge of securing the pitching machine in the lock box at the end of the night.
+The visitors will be in charge of securing the pitching machine (if one is used) in the lock box at the end of the night.
 If lights were needed, you must also turn them off and return key to the lock box.

-2. Eleven players are allowed in the field- five infielders (extra infielder positioned behind 2nd base), four outfielders, one pitcher and one catcher.
+2. Up to eleven players are allowed in the field- five infielders (extra infielder positioned behind 2nd base), four outfielders, one pitcher and one catcher.
 The four outfielders should be placed evenly in the grass – no short fielders.

 3. Each team will bat until there are 3 outs or reach the maximum runs for the inning.
 A team can only score a maximum of 6 runs in the first 4 innings and 10 in the 5th and 6th innings.

 4. A batter shall get 5 pitches or 3 swinging strikes.
 If he has not hit the ball in play or struck out after the 5th pitch, he is then out.
 If the final pitch is hit foul, the batter is still alive.
 An “at bat” will not end on a foul ball.
 Encourage your players to swing early in the count.
 There are no walks.
 The batting rotation shall consist of all players on your team.

 5. If a batted ball hits the pitching machine (if one is used), it is a dead ball and the batter will be awarded 1st base and the runners will be allowed to advance 1 base.